 The attorneys at the law firm of Villani & DeLuca, P.C. are fully capable of taking on your legal burdens and ensuring that you are not left to face the intimidating legal battle alone.
 They can provide you with advice and guidance throughout the entire process.
-Although rarely will one DWI trial be similar to the next, the process in which they are typically tried in court remains familiar to an attorney with the experience and knowledge of New Jersey DWI laws and how they are prosecuted.
+Even though one DWI trial is rarely similar to the next, the process in which they are typically tried in court remains familiar to an attorney with the experience and knowledge of New Jersey DWI laws and how they are prosecuted.

 Preparing For Your DWI Trial In NJ